 - 8.6 Community facilities and social spaces include; civic spaces, community centres, town and village halls, other cultural venues, schools, colleges, nurseries, church halls places of worship, health services, care homes and extra care facilities, libraries, public houses, village/community shops and hubs or Post Offices that cater for day to day needs in both urban and rural communities.
-Town and village halls, , providing vital and diverse support to improve quality of life, .
+Town and village halls, <a href="mailto:community centres and and church halls oftern provide the only place to meet within a rural community, providing vital and diverse support to improve quality of life, particularly for those who are least able to travel to a more distant centre of activities.
 Assets of Community Value are also included in this definition. - 8.7 This policy does not apply to sports facilities, open space and built sports facilities as development proposals affecting these spaces and facilities will